Skip to main content

 We will arrange a STEM (Standard Tree Evaluation Method) assessment on the tree's condition, its impact on the landscape and any notable features.
 We then use this information to decide if it should be a listed tree in the District Plan.

-More than 150 Wellington trees are listed in Wellington City Council's District Plan and are protected.
+More than 150 protected trees are listed in our District Plan.
 About half of these trees are on private property.

 Looking after these trees